 The Berenstain Bears Go To Camp

-This beloved story is a perfect way to get your own little cubs ready for an adventurous summer at camp.
+This beloved story is a perfect way to get your little cubs ready for an adventurous summer at camp.

-Come for a visit in Bear Country with this classic First Time Book® from Stan and Jan Berenstain.
+Visit Bear Country with this classic First Time Book® from Stan and Jan Berenstain.
 Join Brother and Sister as they head to Grizzly Bob’s Day Camp for the very first time.
 The cubs will get to play soccer, go swimming, kayak, and even make crafts!
 The Berenstain Bears Go To Camp also includes over 50 bonus stickers.

 Sam, Pam, Will, and Jill are crocodile friends with a camping plan but not much know-how.
 They get lost on their way to the campsite, get attacked by a swarm of bees, get all mixed up while trying to assemble their tent, and then get so frightened by nighttime shadows that their campout is in danger of fizzing out.